 - What to look for in a good accountant

-- How to hire a better accountant (spoiler: it’s only 3 steps)
+- How to hire a better accountant

-6 Reasons You Need To Find Another Accountant
+Reasons to Find Another Accountant

 When you’re hiring an accountant or CPA to help you make sense of your financial statements, it’s critical to evaluate their experience with your industry or type of business.
 If you’re an e-commerce company, for example, you’d want to hire an accountant who understands the unique challenges you face, like frequent product returns and sales tax-related difficulties.
+Similarly, a dentist should look for a firm that offers the best dental accounting services for their needs and goals.
+Whatever your industry,

 According to a 2014 study done by The Sleeter Group, 72% of business owners left their accountant or CPA because they weren’t offering them sound business strategies.
 Instead of just helping you complete a tax return, a good accountant should provide solutions to help you overcome financial obstacles or properly react to tax updates.
 It’s important to remember that the real value of a CPA lies in extrapolating historical trends to assess future opportunities.